ralphwetzel/node-red-mcu-plugin/README.md

 # node-red-mcu-plugin
-Plugin to integrate Node-RED MCU Edition into the Node-RED Editor.
+Plugin to integrate [Node-RED MCU Edition](https://github.com/phoddie/node-red-mcu) into the Node-RED editor.

 ## Overview
-This is an endeavor to integrate [node-red-mcu](https://github.com/phoddie/node-red-mcu) into the Node-RED environment.
+Node-RED MCU Edition is an implementation of the Node-RED runtime that runs on resource-constrained microcontrollers (MCUs).

-The plugin adds a side panel labeled "MCU".
+This plugin adds a side panel labeled "MCU" into the Node-RED Editor.

 <img alt="mcu_panel" src="resources/mcu_panel.png"
     style="min-width: 474px; width: 474px; align: center; border: 1px solid lightgray;"/>